dhanrajkandpal/Food-Recommendation-System/README.md

 By taking basic user inputs (age, weight, height, gender, activity level, and goals), the engine leverages a trained Random Forest classifier for body composition analysis and a K-Means clustering algorithm to dynamically synthesize macro-calibrated, high-micronutrient diet plans.

+Live Demo: You can test the application directly in your browser without any installation at https://fittin-b8fjdspvsosvbjwzy6jjxr.streamlit.app/.

 ## Machine Learning Architecture

 This project is built on a two-pillar machine learning backend, heavily focusing on data engineering, feature scaling, and unsupervised clustering.